 Get started now!
 Making your home more energy efficient can help save money and improve the indoor air quality of your home.
 Addressing energy use in your home can have a big effect on your family’s health and well-being.
 Healthy and efficient homes should be sealed while maintaining adequate ventilation.
 Here are a few simple tasks to get started:

 - Lower your hot water heater to 120oF.
 The water heater is the 2ndlargest energy user in most homes.
 Turning down the water heater temperature saves energy, prevents scalding, and slows buildup, prolonging the life of your heater.

 - Change out your light bulbs.
 Compact fluorescent lights (CFLs) use 75% less energy and can last 10 times longer than traditional incandescent bulbs.
-Light emitting diode’s (LEDs) use even less energy and last longer, but have a higher up front cost.
+Light emitting diode’s (LEDs) use even less energy and last longer.
 Energy efficient bulbs can fit most household sockets and fixtures, making the switch simple.

 - Use a programmable thermostat.
 If you and your family have a regular schedule and leave the house for extended periods of time, a programmable thermostat can help save up to $180 per year on energy costs.
 Simply set the thermostat to your schedule and forget it.